isomerpages/moe-jurongwestpri/_mk-at-jwps/Admission.md

 ---
 ## K1 REGISTRATION

-K1 registration through online registration exercise and is typically held in February.
+K1 registration through online registration exercise is typically held in February.

 For more information about MK registration, please refer to:
 [Register for MOE Kindergarten | MOE](https://www.moe.gov.sg/preschool/moe-kindergarten/register/)